argoproj-labs/training-material/argo-workflows/templates/exit-handler.md

 TODO
 ```

-Note how the exit handler ran last
+Note how the exit handler task ran last.

 ## Exercise